 - Popping noise in the ankle.
 A noticeable popping sensation may occur when the ligament that supports the ankle is torn.

 - Stiffness in the ankle.
-This is one of the most common symptoms and is due to injury of the soft tissues in the area.
+This is one of the most common symptoms and is due to injury to the soft tissues in the ankle.

 What is the Treatment for an Ankle Sprain?

 Treatment for an ankle sprain is most effective when started early.
 It is important to minimize the swelling and pain by immobilizing the ankle as soon as possible.
 At home treatments can be attempted if the sprain is mild using the R.I.C.E. method.
 This stand for rest, ice, compression, and elevation.

 - Rest: The first couple of days after the inury are the most important.
 This helps prevent further swelling and bruising.